rednafi/rednafi.com/content/python/mixins.md

 in separate classes so that each of them is about one feature (behavior).
 * You want to use one particular feature in many different classes.

 Let's see a contrived example.
-Consider [Werkzeug]'s request and response system.
-Werkzeug is a small library that [Flask] depends on.
-I can make a plain old request object by saying:
+Consider Werkzeug's[^3] request and response system.
+Werkzeug is a small library that Flask[^4] depends on.
+I can make a plain old request object by
+saying:

 ```python
 from werkzeug import BaseRequest